 Busanic asks his audience if “they were ready” for France’s shift to Déclaration Sociale Nominative or when Brazil began using eSocial.
 If companies running payroll out of multiple nations don’t know how to adapt to these changes, they risk accruing hefty fines and severe penalties.
 He goes on to say, “Global payroll success also comes easier with a standardized payroll operations model.
 Organizations that are juggling five different payroll systems to process payroll in several countries will face increased risk of having a noncompliant global payroll.”

 This point made by Busanic is worth noting and adds to why an international payroll partnership makes financial sense.
 Struggling to work multiple systems from multiple global locations proves to be too much too often.
 That’s when companies can expect to experience compliance issues, and due to those issues, see lost revenues.
 However, when you’re able to rely on a firm that can handle all of your payrolls from each of your locations across the world (preferably one with a single point of contact), then you’re setting yourself up for success.

-3 – Satisfaction
+3 – Global Employee Satisfaction

 Busanic also writes: “If compliant international payroll proves difficult for an organization to manage, there is risk of delayed or incorrect pay calculations for international employees.
 If these delays and miscalculations persist, employee morale will tumble.”

 Let me break this down.
 Low morale equals poor performance.
 Poor performance results in missed targets.
 Missed targets mean profits suffer.